 In the left of the painting, water cascades from the broken walls of a low-roofed tower with a single window.
 Below this two women stand ankle-deep in the rising waters, their hands pleading heavenward.
 Beyond them, a man looks back over his shoulder and a woman in a red dress – one of the two self-portraits in The Deluge – looks towards the pair of women with raised hands.
-In the centre of the painting is another woman, modelled on Knights’s mother Gladys, shown holding a young child, modelled on Knights’s sister Joyce.
+In the centre of the painting is another woman, modelled on Knights’s mother Mabel, shown holding a young child, modelled on Knights’s baby brother David, who died in 1915.
 A man on the left in profile is based on Arnold Mason, a fellow artist and close friend to Knights throughout her short life.1 Further figures populate the centre and right of the composition, rushing towards the higher ground offered by a green slope on the right hand side.
 Among these are two figures who attempt to pull another from the water over to the brief safety of a small boundary wall.
 Further into the distance, figures cling to a hilltop protruding from the water’s surface, which Knights has rendered as no more than a slender shard.
 Buildings beyond, more factory-like than domestic, suggest submerged height as the water surges into them through windows and doorways.

 In the centre-foreground the most dynamic figure of all – the other Knights self-portrait – outstretches her arms towards the green slope.
 Like the woman in the red dress, this figure looks back over her shoulder, this time gesturing forward with her two hands, her mouth open in a cry of uncannily reserved shock and her body taut with an ultimately futile strength.
 Her feet spread wide, one knee bends and the other leg remains straight with toes poised at a diagonal angle, touching the ground.
 The attitude of her body is entirely different to those beyond her in the right side of the picture, who appear to scramble up the hill desperately without a backward glance.